yunjichung/homework_6b/README.txt

 - I added a carousel at the bottom of the "individual product page"
 - I added an interesting JavaScript function of showing an alert if the user doesn't select both a glaze and a count

+READ "Bonus Points Explanations' PDF for a more detailed explanation + screenshots